Obamacare713/NLM-Scrubber-encoder/README.md

 # NLM-Scrubber-encoder
 Helper tool for encoding text files so that the files are NLM-scrubber ready.
-As of scrubber.19.0411W, only ASCII-encoded files can be taken, but plans are being put in place so that UTF-8 can also be taken as input.
+As of scrubber.19.0411W, only ASCII-encoded files can be taken, but plans are being put in place so that UTF-8 can also be taken as input for teh scrubber.

 # Instructions:
 1. Select a directory/folder with all files the user wants encoded. (has to be .txt or .HL7)